Difference-in-Differences with Time-varying Continuous Treatments using Double/Debiased Machine Learning: Identification in panel data

-Secondly, to show asymptotic normality, we may employ the following decomposition:
+Second, to establish asymptotic normality in Theorem \ref{thm:normality}, we consider the following decomposition:

 It suffices to focus on the difference between our ATET estimator and the kernel counterpart of the population ATET.
-By the definition of the score function \eqref{scorepanel} in Section \ref{sec:meth}, an application of Taylor's theorem yields the following decomposition:
+In particular, the Neyman orthogonality results By the definition of the score function \eqref{scorerepeated} in Section \ref{sec:meth} and using Taylor's theorem, we have the following expansion:

-where the derivative $\partial_P$ is w.r.t. the density $P_{d_t}$, and $\bar{P} \in (\hat{P}_{d_t}, P_{d_t})$.
-We use $E_n$ to denote the empirical average.
-Furthermore, we omit a discussion of cross-fitting since it does not affect our main argument.
-Then, the asymptotic result follows from standard arguments and we only provide a high-level summary.
-In the first step, we show that the second-order term \eqref{eq:3} vanishes asymptotically and does not contribute to the asymptotic variance.
-In the second step, we bound the first-order term \eqref{eq:2} and show that this term contributes to the asymptotic variance.
-In the third step, we expand \eqref{eq:1} around the nuisance estimator $\hat{\eta}$ and use Neyman orthogonality to show that the first-order bias disappears and second-order terms are negligible.
-In the final step, we employ a triangular array central limit theorem to establish asymptotic normality.